BitcoinBirr/BitcoinBirr/README.md

 I’m [BitcoinBirr](bitcoinbirr.org) :ethiopia:

-Tinkering with bitcoin for Ethiopia.
+Tinkering with bitcoin for Ethiopia and Africa.

 Currently learning about money, bitcoin and mining/ energy.

-Looking to collaborate on open source initiatives, particularly digital wallet education.
+Looking to collaborate on open source initiatives, particularly digital wallet education and opens-source financial services.

 > How to reach me kal@bitcoinbirr.org